top of page

 Until he ceases.
 Then I also shall cease.

 The Other is one of Edward Thomas’s earliest poems, written in the last days of 1914.
-It had as its subject something he had been becoming more concerned about in recent years, as it was increasingly effecting his mental health.
+It had as its subject something he had been becoming more concerned about in recent years, as it was increasingly affecting his mental health.

 In a letter to a friend in 1911 Thomas had written: “I hope it will cure my head, which is almost always wrong now - a sort of conspiracy going on in it which leaves me only a joint tenancy and a perpetual scare of the other tenant and wonder what he will do.”